 - If there is Inheritance Tax to pay and how that is to be funded

-- If there is a property in the estate that needs to be sold
+- If there is a property that needs to be sold

-This estimate of the work required is for estates where:
+Our estimate of costs is for estates where:

 - There is a valid will